Paulemann/mpp-fb-toolbox/README.md

 - You must have configured a user (default ftpuser) and password  on your local FRITZ!Box to access the answering machine file via ftp://<your FRITZ!Box ip addess>/FRITZ/voicebox/meta0
 - All required values must have been entered in the file fb.cfg located in the same directory as the script files.
 - Make sure the script files are executable both locally and by the web service.
+- Furthermore, you should be able to access the admin page and be familar with the basic setup of your Cisco 8800 Series Multiplatform Phone.

 Restrictions:
 =============